The Environmental Impact Of Tire Manufacturing And Usage

 The impact of tire decomposition while riding is unfortunately very poorly studied.
 Specialists conduct extremely few investigations to estimate the extent of this pollution segment as clearly as possible.
 Scientists currently consider that the damage caused by tires constitutes about 10% of the total damage caused by plastic at the global level.
 In some of the United States, statistics show that tires in use constitute about 90% of the total microplastic litter.
 And that is truly frightening.

 For now, studies on the specific impact of tires on aquatic life are far too vague.
 Specialists only know that creatures such as crabs and shrimps eat these particles and remain unprocessed in their digestive system.
 It seems that the size of the particles does not really matter because the impact is similar to both smaller and larger particles.
-At the present time, experts in the field are investigating what amount of microplastic is lethal for aquatic living things.
+At present, experts in the field are investigating what amount of microplastic is lethal for aquatic living things.

 Specialists fear that not only the plastic in tires presents a danger.
 Considering that the composition of a tire also includes oil-based chemicals, the danger is even more imminent.
 This means that in addition to the plastic components, the tires contain zinc and other heavy metals, all together forming hydrocarbons.
 Once they reach the digestive system of the animals that eat them, they produce a very toxic effect.